nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/certification.rst

   .. note::
      Nordic Semiconductor provides just example answers based on the reference SDK applications, which may guide you on how to answer to certain platform-related questions.
      You are still solely responsible for filling original documents according to a product specification.
-     The final approval depends on the Director of Certification in the given Standards Developing Organization (SDO).
+     The final approval depends on the Director of Certification in the given SDO.

 PICS
 ++++